 Probation has led New York in utilizing ignition interlock devices to combat drunk drivers for several years.
-In 2010, through Probation’s Alcohol Interlock Monitoring (AIM) program, Probation expanded its services to include the interlock monitoring of relatively low-risk, first time DWI offenders sentenced to a Conditional Discharges (unsupervised probation).
-Through ongoing collaboration with the County Executive’s Office, Judiciary, District Attorney’s Office, Traffic Safety Board and other stakeholders, Nassau County continues to set the standard for DWI management.
+In 2010, through Probation’s Alcohol Interlock Monitoring (AIM) program, Probation expanded its services to include the interlock monitoring of relatively low-risk, first-time DWI offenders sentenced to a Conditional Discharge (unsupervised probation).
+Through ongoing collaboration with the County Executive’s Office, Judiciary, District Attorney’s Office, Traffic Safety Board, and other stakeholders, Nassau County continues to set the standard for DWI management.

 Nassau County continues to have one of the highest pre-trial detention rates in New York, significantly affecting local costs of incarceration.
 New York State Division of Criminal Justice Service (DCJS) funding supports Probation’s efforts to keep the percentage of pre-trial detainees as low as possible and also allows the Nassau County Correctional Center to operate at a more cost-efficient classification level.
 Probation officers screen all prisoners awaiting arraignment and monitor approximately one thousand defendants Conditionally Released to Probation (CRP) as an alternative to pre-trial detention.

-Nassau County’s Adolescent Diversion Program (ADP), one of nine pilot sites State-wide, has been operationally since January 17, 2012.
-Probation risk-assesses all non-violent 16 and 17 year-olds to help identify those adolescents appropriate for diversion and those requiring services to address specific needs, which left unaddressed, increase their potential for further antisocial behavior.
+Nassau County’s Adolescent Diversion Program (ADP), one of nine pilot sites State-wide, has been operational since January 17, 2012.
+Probation risk assesses all non-violent 16 and 17-year-olds to help identify those adolescents appropriate for diversion and those requiring services to address specific needs, which left unaddressed, increasing their potential for further antisocial behavior.
 Again Probation is collaborating with system stakeholders to achieve better outcomes while preserving system resources.

 In our role as the Family Court “gatekeeper”, Probation is mandated to provide “adjustment services” to divert appropriate juvenile delinquents from Family Court.
 Every juvenile arrested is risk-assessed and approximately half are successfully adjusted, a significantly better percentage than the State average.
 In addition, to improved outcomes at the individual level, Intake Services preserves Court resources for those juveniles needing them most.
-Again, the goal is matching timely and appropriate system response to offender risks and needs.
+Again, the goal is to match timely and appropriate system responses to offender risks and needs.

 Juvenile Detention Center